NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/Param.rst

 	Returns the label of this parameter if it is present in the viewer interface of the Effect holding it.

+.. method:: NatronEngine.Param.isExpressionCacheEnabled ()

+	:rtype: :class:`bool<PySide.QtCore.bool>

+	Returns whether caching of expression results is enabled for this knob.
+	By default this is enabled, it can be disabled with :func:`setExpressionCacheEnabled(False)<NatronEngine.Param.setExpressionCacheEnabled>`

 .. method:: NatronEngine.Param.random([min=0., max=1.])

 	:param min: :class:`float<PySide.QtCore.float>`